 The calendar includes observance of the traditional holidays and breaks (winter—2 weeks, spring—1 week, and summer—1 week).
 However, students are encouraged to work independently throughout the year to accomplish their academic goals.

 Resource Centers are located throughout San Diego.
 Check out our Locations page for more details!

 Yes, our Resource Centers are available to all students.

 Parents/guardians can begin the enrollment process by completing a Request Enrollment form right here on Audeo’s website.

 You will get a call to meet with your teacher within three to five business days after successfully sending us all required enrollment paperwork.

 Your parent/guardian will receive a call/email from the teacher to schedule your first meeting.
 Together, parents, students, and teacher will review/modify the personal educational plan based on the student’s academic and post-high school/career goals.
-This is a very important meeting and both parent and student must attend.
-At this meeting, the student will receive his/her first course information and materials.
+This is a very important meeting and both parent/guardian and student must attend.
+At this meeting, the student will receive their first course information and materials.